MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Lessor

 A lessor is an individual or entity that owns an asset and grants the right to use or lease that asset to another party in exchange for rental payments.
-In leasing agreements, the lessor is the party that maintains ownership of the asset while allowing the lessee to utilize it for an agreed duration.
+In leasing agreements, the lessor is the party that maintains ownership of the asset while allowing the lessee to use it for an agreed duration.

 ### Load